Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 • Hose down

-• Cold | frozen towels, bandanas, face cloths on belly | paws
+• Cold, frozen towels, bandanas, face cloths on belly and paws

 • Cool beds

-• Rubber boots (paws) for concrete
+• Rubber boots for concrete

-• Musher’s Secret (or petrolium for pads)
+• Musher’s Secret (or petroleum jelly for paw pads)

 Exercising A Dog In the Summer copy